 - VPN sold separately

-Today, most households have two or more computers or laptops, a smartphone, a tablet, and maybe even an Android smartwatch.
-Securing all of them can be a daunting task.
-That’s why F-Secure has come up with the best antivirus app for Android, iOS, and many other gizmos we all have lying around.
+Today, most households have two or more computers, smartphones, tablets, and maybe even a smartwatch.
+That’s why F-Secure has come up with the best antivirus app for Android, iOS, Windows, and macOS, to keep our computers and all our gizmos secure.

-It’s called SAFE, and even in its basic form covers three devices with top-of-the-line internet security.
+The basic version of the F-Secure antivirus is called SAFE and, even in its basic form, covers three devices with top-of-the-line internet security.
 That means you’re safe from viruses, ransomware, and other forms of malware.
-It also protects your credit card details.

 If you’re a parent, you will be happy to know that F-Secure has thought of you, too.
-SAFE has a set of parental controls, allowing you to set up screen time for your kids while also providing them with a safe online space and protecting them from harmful and inappropriate content.
+Both SAFE and TOTAL have a set of parental controls, allowing you to configure screen time for your kids, while also providing them with a safe online space and protecting them from harmful and inappropriate content.